Greginkansas/-openhab-openhab1wiki/Explanation-of-items.md

     %[argument_index$][flags][width][.precision]conversion

 Only the leading '%' and the trailing 'conversion' are mandatory.
-The **argument_index$** must be used if you want to convert the value of the item several times within the label text.
-That is mostly used for formatting dates.
-Please note that the index is always '1$' as we only have one argument.
+The **argument_index$** must be used if you want to convert the value of the item several times within the label text or if the item has more than one value.
+Look at the DateTime and Call item in the following example.

-Some example items with formatted label text

-    Number    MyTemperature  "Temperature [%.1f] °C"       {someBinding:somevalue}
+    Number    MyTemperature  "Temperature [%.1f] °C"          { someBinding:somevalue }
-    String    MyString       "Value: [%s]"                 {someBinding:somevalue}
+    String    MyString       "Value: [%s]"                    { someBinding:somevalue }
-    DateTime  MyLastUpdate   "Last Update: [%1$ta %1$tR]"  {someBinding:somevalue}
+    DateTime  MyLastUpdate   "Last Update: [%1$ta %1$tR]"     { someBinding:somevalue }

-and their output.
+    Call      IncomingCall   "Incoming call: [%1$s to %2$s]"  { someBinding:somevalue }

+The output would look like this:

     Temperature 23.2 °C
     Value: Lorem ipsum
     Last Update: Sun 15:26
+    Incoming call: +1555555555 to +49555555555

 ### Transforming

 Another possibility in label texts is to use a transformation.
 They are used for example to translate a status into another language or convert technical value into human readable ones.
 To do this you have to create a .map file in your ```${openhab_home}/configurations/transform``` folder.
 As you have a look at that directory there are still some .map files.
 These files are typical key/value pair files.

     key1=value1
     key2=value2
     ...

 Let's make a small example to illustrate this function.
 If you have a sensor which returns you the number 0 for a closed window and 1 for an open window, you can transform these values into the words "open" or "closed".
 Create a map file named window.map for example and add the desired keys and values.

     0=closed
     1=opened
     UNDEFINED=unknown
     -=unknown

 Next we define two items.
 One showing the raw value as it is provided from our sensor and one with transformed value.

     Number WindowRaw          "Window is [%d]"                  { someBinding:somevalue }
     Number WindowTransformed  "Window is [MAP(window.map):%s]"  { someBinding:somevalue }

 The output will be

     Window is 1
     Window is opened

 ## Icon name